This article originally appeared on VICE US.

 Experts and institutions around the world are already envisioning how geospatial data might be mishandled in the future, and anticipating ways to counter unsettling or even flat-out dystopian outcomes.

-To encourage a new generation of thinkers to engage with these problems, AGS launched an initiative called EthicalGEO in 2019 that includes a fellowship program for interdisciplinary scholars.
+To encourage a new generation of thinkers to engage with these problems, the AGS launched an initiative called EthicalGEO in 2019 that includes a fellowship program for interdisciplinary scholars.

 “We know that geospatial technology is advancing so quickly (a vast array of satellites, drones, facial recognition, real-time tracking) and yet the ethical uses and guidelines for this technology require more systematic development,” Price said.
 “There is enormous potential for good with this technology, yet at the same time there are real threats to civil liberties and individual privacy that were unthinkable even a few years ago.”